martinploom/Self_driving_car_nd_project_2/writeup_report.md

 | .000	      			| Ahead only				 					|
 | .000				    | End of no passing					 			|

+All in all the model behaved pretty well, but the probabilities seem a bit too high.
+I was expecting to have probabilities spread out between the top five, but mostly the 1st selection has a very high score and others are close to 0.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?